A comparison formula for residue currents: Andersson-Wulcan currents and pseudomeromorphic currents

 \subsection{Singularity subvarieties of free resolutions}

-In the study of residue currents associated to free resolutions of ideals, an important ingredient is certain singularity subvarieties associated to the ideal.
-Given a free resolution $(E,\varphi)$ of an ideal $\mathcal{J}$, the variety $Z_k = Z^E_k$ is defined as the set where $\varphi_k$ does not have optimal rank.
+In the study of residue currents associated to finitely generated $\Ok$-modules an important ingredient is certain singularity subvarieties associated to the module.
+Given a free resolution $(E,\varphi)$ of a finitely generated module $G$, the variety $Z^E_k$ is defined as the set where $\varphi_k$ does not have optimal rank.
 These sets are independent of the choice of free resolution.
-If $\codim Z(\mathcal{J}) = p$, then $Z_k = Z$ for $k \leq p$, Corollary~20.12 in \cite{Eis}.
-In addition, Corollary~20.12 says that $Z_{k+1} \subseteq Z_k$, and $\codim Z_k \geq k$ by Theorem~20.9 in \cite{Eis}.
-In fact, Theorem~20.9 in \cite{Eis} is a characterization of exactness, the Buchsbaum-Eisenbud criterion, which says that a generically exact complex of free modules is exact if and only if $\codim Z_k \geq k$.
+Note that these varieties can equally well be defined for any complex of free $\Ok$-modules $(E,\varphi)$ which is generically exact.

-The fact that these sets are important in the study of residue currents associated to free resolutions stems from the following.
-Outside of $Z_k$, $\sigma_k$ is smooth, so by using that $\sigma_{l+1} \dbar \sigma_l = \dbar \sigma_{l+1} \sigma_l$ (see \cite{AW1}, (2.3)), $R_k = \dbar \sigma_k R_{k-1}$ outside of $Z_k$.
-This combined with the dimension principle for pseudomeromorphic currents allows for inductive arguments regarding residue currents, see for example Section~\ref{sectawcurronz}.
+The fact that these sets are important in the study of residue currents associated to generically exact Hermitian complexes stems from the following.
+Outside of $Z_k^E$ the form $\sigma_k^E$ defined in Section~\ref{ssectrescur} is smooth, so by using that $\sigma_{l+1}^E \dbar \sigma_l^E = \dbar \sigma_{l+1}^E \sigma_l^E$ (see \cite{AW1}*{(2.3)}), $R_k^E = \dbar \sigma_k^E R_{k-1}^E$ outside of $Z_k^E$.
+This combined with the dimension principle for pseudomeromorphic currents allows for inductive arguments regarding residue currents.